Diamagnetic/intuit-build-challenge/assignment_2/README.md

 ```bash
 docker build -t python .
 ```
-This will:
-- Generate `data/sales.csv`
-- Run all analytical queries
-- Print output to the console

 #### 3. Spin up a Docker container
 Run a container named "python" with the "python" Docker image